I Keep Giving Feedback. Nothing Changes.

-If feedback keeps leaving you unsure what to change, you're in the right place.
-This page helps you name what the system is responding to, and why the message isn't matching the work.
+If you keep giving the same feedback and watching nothing change, you're in the right place.
+This page helps you see why the message isn't landing, and what it's missing.

 Find immediate clarity